Tulip-Dev/tulip/doc/developer/tulip_tutorial.rst

 .. _tulip_library_tutorial_002:

-TUTORIAL 002 : Iterating the structures of a graph (class Iterator and the macro forEach)
+TUTORIAL 002: Iterating the structures of a graph (class Iterator and the macro forEach)
 =========================================================================================

 In this tutorial, we will, display on the standard output, all the structures using iterators.
 For each node, we will display its ancestors, successors, neighbors, and, its incoming and outgoing edges.

-In this tutorial, the graph created is the same that in Tutorial 1 (after the 3 edges were added) see the following picture :
+In this tutorial, the graph created is the same that in Tutorial 1 (after the 3 edges were added) see the following picture:

 .. image:: _images/tuto_001_graphcreated_1.png